-The Florida Academic Library Services Cooperative (FALSC), a program of the University of West Florida/Florida Virtual Campus, is implementing a new integrated library system (ILS) to manage millions of books, electronic journals, and other educational material across Florida's 40 public colleges and universities.
-The new system is scheduled to "Go Live" in late July 2017.
+The Florida Academic Library Services Cooperative (FALSC), a program of the University of West Florida/Florida Virtual Campus, is working to implement a new integrated library system (ILS) to manage millions of books, electronic journals, and other educational material across Florida's 40 public colleges and universities.

 Key System Changes

 - Innovative’s Sierra ILS will replace Aleph and related tools.

 - Innovative’s Encore Duet discovery interface will replace Mango and Primo.

 - EBSCO’s index of metadata will replace the Primo Central Index.